 Soon you will be climbing the wooden bridge that takes you above the tracks, a creek, and a small brush forest.
 The view from the bridge is great.
 You can see the pier in the distance.

 Although the train tracks are mostly fenced-in along the trail, you will find several exits that provide easy access to the beach.

-At the start of the pier you will find several restaurants to choose from.
-A very well rated restaurant is the “Fisherman's Restaurants”.
-We didn’t eat there this time but we are planning to return to it soon.
-We decided to eat at the Fisherman’s Gallery instead.
+At the start of the pier, you will find many restaurants to choose from.
+A very well rated restaurant is “Fisherman's Restaurants”.
+We didn’t eat there this time, but we are planning to return to it soon.
+We decided to eat at the Fisherman’s Galley instead.
 Contrary to similar beach shacks, this place was surprisingly excellent.
 It has many healthy choices along with the expected Hamburgers and Hotdogs.
-We tried: A crispy fresh salad; a veggie burger, fish and chips and a cheese burger.
+We tried: A crispy fresh salad; a veggie burger, fish, and chips and a cheeseburger.
 We had regular fries and sweet potato fries.
-All were very delicious and the price was right.
-I will definitely go there for lunch again.
-Best of all is the location: Right on the main trail overlooking the pier and the beach.
-You can watch the throngs of people as they walk by and you can enjoy the surf lapping against the sand – from the outdoors seating area.
+All were very delicious, and the price was right.
+I will definitely come back to this place for lunch.
+Best of all is the location: Right on the main trail, overlooking the pier and the beach.
+You can watch the throngs of people as they walk by, and you can enjoy the waves lapping against the sand – from the outdoor seating area.

 - Sun, Sand & Surf: The Ultimate Guide To Orange County Beaches

 - Afoot & Afield Orange County: A Comprehensive Hiking Guide